 From the vantage point of information processing theories, this is in part due to the fact that language learners’ attentive or processing capacity is restricted, and hence, they cannot process ‘schematic’ and ‘systemic’ knowledge simultaneously (see Carroll, 2008; Ellis, 1994, 2003, 2005; Skehan , 1998a, 1998b, 2007a; Skehan & Foster 1999, 2001; Van Patten, 2009).
 This being so, language learners tend to bypass language form in favor of meaning drawing on their wide repertoire of communicative strategies to which they have access (Skehan, 1998a).

-Concept mapping as a form of pre-task instruction
+Concept mapping; a form of pre-task instruction

-The present study adopted concept mapping as an instructional strategy and examined its potential for improving ESL (English as a Second Language) learners’ written production.
-Concept mapping was first developed by Hanf (1971) as a model for improving the teaching of study skills.
-It typically starts with students generating words relevant to the topic and sorting them into groups of associated words.
-Students then develop their ideas on the topic and draw organizational structures, which can either be linear or hierarchical.
+In this study, concept mapping (conceptual diagram) is considered as an instructional strategy and its capabilities for ameliorating written production of ESL (English as a Second Language) learners are investigated.
+Hanf (1971) was the first one who developed Concept mapping as a model in order to improve the teaching of study skills.
+It usually commences with students who generate words related to the subject and classify them into groups of associated words.
+Then, students develop their thoughts about the subject nd draw organizational structures, , which can either be linear or hierarchical.

-The technique of concept mapping has been widely practiced and studied under different terms, such as semantic mapping (e.g., Cronin, et al., 1992; Heimlich and Pittelman, 1986; Lipson, 1995; Schultz, 1991), cognitive mapping (e.g., Boyle, 1996; Peresich, et al., 1990; Reynolds and Hart, 1990) and webbing (e.g., Brown and Salisch, 1996; Norton, 1993; Pieronek, 1994).
+There are various terms under which the technique of concept mapping has been practiced and investigate including semantic mapping (e.g., Cronin, et al., 1992; Heimlich and Pittelman, 1986; Lipson, 1995; Schultz, 1991), cognitive mapping (e.g., Boyle, 1996; Peresich, et al., 1990; Reynolds and Hart, 1990) and webbing (e.g., Brown and Salisch, 1996; Norton, 1993; Pieronek, 1994).
 The distinction between these terms is not clear in the literature, and they are likely to be used as equivalent in both L1 and L2 studies.
-A major reason for selecting this strategy as a target instruction is that concept mapping is recognized to be effective for both conceptual and linguistic development (Heimlich and Pittelman, 1986) and is widely implemented in classroom instruction.
+The selection of this strategy as a target instruction is due the fact that concept mapping effective for both conceptual and linguistic development (Heimlich and Pittelman, 1986).
+Besides, it is widely implemented in classroom instruction.

-A number of studies have reported the positive effects of concept mapping in a variety of instructional settings.
-For example, it has been used as a technique for increasing vocabulary (Harley et al., 1996; Johnson and Steele, 1996; Morin and Goebel, 2001), improving reading comprehension (Baumann and Bergeron, 1993; Carrell et al., 1989; Lipson, 1995; Tang, 1992) and writing skills (Cronin et al., 1992; Schultz, 1991), and facilitating the comprehension of concepts in subject areas (Park, et al., 1999; Roth, 1994).
+Positive effects of concept mapping in a variety of instructional settings have been reported in some studies.
+For instance, it has been used as a technique to improve vocabulary (Harley et al., 1996; Johnson and Steele, 1996; Morin and Goebel, 2001), amend reading comprehension (Baumann and Bergeron, 1993; Carrell et al., 1989; Lipson, 1995; Tang, 1992), and writing skills (Cronin et al., 1992; Schultz, 1991), and assist the comprehension of concepts in subject areas (Park, et al., 1999; Roth, 1994).
 Concept mapping also helps students in special education programs to promote their literacy knowledge (Boyle, 1996; Englert and Mariage, 1991; MacArthur, 1996; Sinatra, et al., 1994).
-In writing contexts, concept mapping has been said to facilitate the process of writing (Pieronek, 1994; Renner, 1992; Rey, 2000; Washington, 1988); however the extent of empirical research on mapping is limited and most of the studies were done in L1 writing contexts.
-For example, Cronin et al. (1992) reported the progress of a district plan for secondary schools in Mississippi, demonstrating that mapping strategies had promoted students’ understanding of text organization and writing processes based on the results of writing tests over a four-year period.
+It is believed that concept mapping facilitate writing process (Pieronek, 1994; Renner, 1992; Rey, 2000; Washington, 1988); however there are limited empirical research on mapping and most of them were performed in L1 writing contexts.
+As an example, Cronin et al. (1992) studied a district plan process for secondary schools in Mississippi, and indicated that mapping strategies had boosted students’ understanding of text organization and writing processes based on the writing tests results over a period of four-years.

 2.2.
 Task Rehearsal